julianchurchill/text-adventure/README.md

   - [FIX] NormalItems are equal in terms of 'name' and 'description', making the two yak_zappers equivalent for Location.removeItem()::ArrayList::remove() cos it uses the hashCode.
 This also the same for LocationExit objects...
 Very bad!!!
 - [BUG] <newline> in 'talk response', 'location description' and 'location text to show on first entry' are not obeyed.
   - [FIX] Swap <newline> for '\n' when parsing these elements
+- [BUG] Main text is not always visible around the edges on a smaller display - added a little padding liike the 'new game welcome' dialog has by default.

 - [TECHNICAL TASK] Seperation of content from framework so we can have one Android app + business logic and swap in different content for different builds
   - Mask images should be auto found by looking for resources starting with area-id.
 E.g. the mask filename for the town-area should be town-area_mask.png